Bhanditz/Diceware-Password-Generator-1/README.md

 ### Diceware-Password-Generator ###
-This repository contains a module, generator.py, which generates Diceware passwords using a cryptographically secure random number generator.
+This repository contains a module called generator.py, which generates Diceware passwords using a cryptographically secure random number generator.

 #### Requirements ####
 This module was written in python3 and on Ubuntu 15.04, so I recommend you run the module in that environment.
 The entropy generation is a combined effort from `/dev/random` and the package `haveged`.
 Thus, if you find a way to change those specific lines of code to work on another OS, it should work.